zellwk/zellwk.com/src/posts/2022-05-12-csrf-attacks.md

 **A CSRF attack is one that tricks a victim into submitting a malicious request** — a request they did not intend to make — **to a website where they are authenticated** (logged in to).

-The request must originate from another website, which gives in the name "Cross-Site".
+The request must originate from another website, which gives it the name "Cross-Site".
 This request also impersonates an authenticated user, which gives it the name "Request Forgery".

 **CSRF Attacks are blind** — which means the attacker doesn't see what happens after the victim submits the request.
-So CSRF attacks often target a state-change on the server.
+So CSRF attacks often target a state change on the server.

 What is a state change?
 Basically, anything that modifies the database is a state change.
 Examples of state changes include: